mattermost-community/mattermost-plugin-nagios/README.md

 ##### subscribe

-`subscribe`
+`subscribe <report|configuration-changes>`

-This action allows you to subscribe to the system monitoring reports on the current channel.
+This action allows you to subscribe to system monitoring reports or configuration changes on the current channel.

-Example: `/nagios subscribe`
+Example: `/nagios subscribe report`

 ##### unsubscribe

-`unsubscribe`
+`unsubscribe <report|configuration-changes>`

-This action allows you to unsubscribe from the system monitoring reports.
+This action allows you to unsubscribe from system monitoring reports or configuration changes on the current channel.

-Example: `/nagios unsubscribe`
+Example: `/nagios unsubscribe configuration-changes`

 ##### set-report-frequency

 `set-report-frequency <minutes>`

-This action allows you to set the frequency of the system monitoring reports.
+This action allows you to set the frequency of system monitoring reports.

-Example: `/nagios set-report-frequency 15`
+Example: `/nagios set-report-frequency 60`

 ## Contributing